ocsf/examples/encodings/ilf/README.md

 For ILF, reducing the size of the event record is an important consideration.
 An OCSF to ILF translator has the option of improvements based on the following possibilities.

 1. A processor of ILF records may assume that the types of the ILF `<time stamp>` field and the attributes are known and available.
 An OCSF to ILF translator may provide this information to an ILF processor.
+2. OCSF does not distinguish between a missing field in an event vs. the value of the field being null.
+ILF does make this distinction, and an ILF translator could potentially flag missing fields.
+However, the OCSF to ILF translation will ignore such missing fields in an incoming OCSF event.
-2. The `unmapped` objects and fields may be optionally not included in the ILF record.
+3. The `unmapped` objects and fields may be optionally not included in the ILF record.
-3. The mapping of nonalphanumeric characters [above](#ilf-attribute-names) may be configured to use the original character, e.g., `.` instead of `_d_`, if the receiver of the ILF events can correctly process them.
+4. The mapping of nonalphanumeric characters [above](#ilf-attribute-names) may be configured to use the original character, e.g., `.` instead of `_d_`, if the receiver of the ILF events can correctly process them.
-4. The `sender` may be changed as described [above](#ilf-sender-and-receiver-fields-mapping).
+5. The `sender` may be changed as described [above](#ilf-sender-and-receiver-fields-mapping).

 ## Example Mapping from an OCSF JSON to ILF